Recras/recras-wordpress-plugin/readme.txt

   * Support for Internet Explorer and old Edge (12-15) has been dropped
 * Plugin now requires PHP 7.1 or higher

-= 4.8.2 =
+= 4.8 (highlights) =
-* Book processes: update styling for empty inputs
+* Book processes: update styling for empty inputs and capacity info in "product with time" blocks

-= 4.8.1 =
 * Fix loading of book processes on some sites

-= 4.8.0 =
 * Seamless online booking integration: add support for GA4
-* Update themes to style the new capacity info in "product with time" blocks in a book process

 = 4.7.10 =
 * Fetching thank-you pages is a lot faster now